 Why Local Ecotype Seeds

-Access to local ecotype seeds in the northeast is pretty minimal, relative to most other regions of the United States.
+Access to local ecotype seeds in the northeastern US is pretty minimal, relative to most other regions of the United States.
 Some may question, does it really matter that we use local ecotype seeds?
 Though there hasn’t been a lot of research, many horticulturalists have noted how plants of the same species from different regions can have slightly to considerably different flowering times and some growth differences which may not mesh with the phenology (timing) or preferences of the local pollinators or other wildlife, due to a long co-evolutionary history.
 We know it can’t hurt and what better excuse to get out and take a walk on the wild side.

 We are focusing our seed collecting efforts in the New England and New York states which represent five (5) EPA Level III Eco-Regions of the Continental United States.
 It will be our intent to identify the Level III Ecoregion of each seed collection and suggest that the native nurseries and seed companies supply this information to their customers.